damianhakert/damianhakert.github.io/source/jobs/account-executive/index.html.md

 * Account Executive (AE) will report to the CRO or a regional director over the course of the year
 * Act as a primary point of contact and the face of GitLab for our prospects.
-Constantly initiate new contacts through networking opportunities in order to increase awareness of Sauce and expand our client base
-* Manage new and grow existing business with customers.
 * Contribute to post-mortem analysis on wins/losses.
    * Communicate lessons learned to the team, including account managers, the marketing team, and the technical team.
 * Take ownership of your book of business